Skip to content

 Energy Efficiency: Drafts from old windows increase the cost of heating and cooling.
 Changing outdated windows can drastically reduce monthly costs in 2025 when energy prices are expected to rise.

 Safety and security: Windows that are broken or ineffective present a risk to public safety.
-Classroom security is enhanced by windows that are more recent and robust.
+Classroom security is enhanced by windows that are newer and robust.

 Top Window Replacement Grants and Programs for Teachers in 2025